biomedicalinformaticsgroup/ParallelPyMetaMap/README.md

 Mandatory parameters:
 - number_of_core(s)_to_use: this is a mandatory parameter with no default value.
 Here, you need to insert the number of core(s) you want the function to use.
 - path_to_MetaMap: this is again a mandatory parameter with no default value.
 You need to insert the path to your MetaMap instance in the bin directory of MetaMap.
-- column_name = 'content_text': this parameter as 'content_text' has default value, which is the column that contains the text from cadmus.
+- column_name = 'content_text': this parameter as 'content_text' has a default value, which is the column that contains the text from cadmus.
 You need to input the name of the column where the text you want to annotate is stored.
 - unique_id = 'pmid': the default value is 'pmid', again this value has been chosen if your input is from cadmus.
 You need here to provide the name of the column that can act as a key.
 It must be unique, without space and no escape characters.
 - extension_format = None: this parameter depends on if you are running the code using fielded_mmi_output or machine_output.
 The default value is None, the None value will only work if you are running the code using machine_output.
-If you are using fielded_mmi_output, you need to decide if you want your annotated files to be structured like in the terminal then extension_format = 'terminal' or if you prefer your files to be Python like dictionaries then extension_format = 'dict'.
+If you are using fielded_mmi_output, you need to decide if you want your annotated files to be structured like in the terminal then extension_format = 'terminal', or if you prefer your files to be Python-like dictionaries then extension_format = 'dict'.
-- file = None: None has default value, you are required to only change file or cadmus or path_to_file or path_to directory from None. 'file' you can directly input your Pandas DataFrame.
+- file = None: None has a default value, you are required to only change file or cadmus or path_to_file or path_to directory from None. 'file' you can directly input your Pandas DataFrame.
-- cadmus = None: If using a cadmus output you need to mention: abstract, content_text, pdf, html, xml or plain_text in the column_name.
-Older and rencent cadmus output are accepted.
+- cadmus = None: If using a cadmus output you need to mention: abstract, content_text, pdf, html, xml, or plain_text in the column_name.
+Older and recent cadmus outputs are accepted.
 - path_to_file = None: takes a string to the destination of the DataFrame saved in: .json, .p, .csv, .tsv, .json.zip.
 - path_to_directory = None: takes a string to a directory of files to annotate.
 This directory must contain .txt and .txt.zip file formats.
-With this parameter column_name will automaticly be changed to 'text'.
+With this parameter, column_name will automatically be changed to 'text'.

 Optional parameters:
-- extension = 'txt': 'extension' has 'txt' as default value.
+- extension = 'txt': 'extension' has 'txt' as the default value.
 During the process we save the annotation produced by MetaMap in a file, here you can set the extension of these files.
-- verbose = False: MetaMap can show you the sentences while processesing them.
+- verbose = False: MetaMap can show you the sentences while processing them.
 The default value is set to False.
 When set to False, the function only shows a summary of where the function is at.
 If you want to see the sentences being processed live, change the default to True.

-You can find bellow the list of all the MetaMap options implemented in ParallelPyMetaMap with their associated default values:
+You can find below the list of all the MetaMap options implemented in ParallelPyMetaMap with their associated default values:
 - composite_phrase=4
 - fielded_mmi_output=False
 - machine_output=False